HebaruSan/Astrogator/README.md

 - Blizzy's toolbar is not and will not be supported.
 0.23.5 was a long time ago.
 - It's not going to fly your ship for you.
 Other mods can do that already.
 - Only the phase angle approximation is used, not full porkchop plots, for performance reasons.
+- It doesn't do anything advanced or clever, such as gravity assists or aerobraking or periapsis raising for plane changes; only the basics to save you a trip to alexmoon.github.io/ksp/.
+If you want to perform a more sophisticated maneuver, you'll have to handle that yourself.
-- I don't know how to calculate plane change burns directly, so instead we create a succession of actual maneuver nodes at the AN/DN and ask KSP to tell us the resulting AN/DN, until it gets close to 0.
-This gets messy because we can't do that if the user has already set up some maneuver nodes that he wants to keep.
-Sometimes it raises exceptions inside core code.
-It also means you have to refrain from messing with maneuvers while this is going on.
+- We create a real maneuver node for the ejection burn temporarily to calculate the plane change burns.
+This means you have to refrain from messing with maneuvers while the window is loading.
 - I can't get the maneuver / warp buttons to show their built-in `tooltipText` property, and they don't seem to have `onHover` events to set one up manually like we did for the app launcher, so it won't tell you what those icons do.

 ## Future plans

 - Robustness
   - **Calculate plane change burns without instantiating ejection burns**
-  - Delta V for burns among Jool's moons is way too high, maybe due to SOI size?
+  - Kerbin -> Jool burn has wrong ejection angle, much better a few degrees later
   - Create useful numbers for launches/landed and KSC
   - Return-to-LKO burns from Mun and Minmus
     - Lowest warp altitude limit + 5km
-  - Include target Vessel as a destination
 - Publish
   - Push to Github
     - Make a Release